ADI-projects30/Online-Quiz-Game/README.md

 # 👋 Welcome to: So you think you're smart!

 # Instructions:
-You can choose from any combination of category, difficulty level, type of questions and number of questions.
+You can choose from any combination of categories, difficulty level, type of question and number of questions (between 1 to 50).

 If no question number is entered, the number of questions to be displayed will be 50.

 When a correct answer is selected all the answer buttons will change color to green.

-When an incorrect answer is selected all the answer buttons will change their color to red Turn on speakers for another experience.
+When an incorrect answer is selected all the answer buttons will change their color to red.

+Turn on speakers for another experience.
 With each response, a sound will be heard according to the correctness of the answer.

 When you are not sure what to do and would like help, press the 50/50 button, which will eliminate two answers.